Learn how to donate to our hospital charities

 Our work is made possible by those who donate, fundraise and volunteer to support our charity.
 Some have even left a gift in their will to continue making a difference even after they have left us.

-The charities have merged to become the South Tyneside and Sunderland NHS Foundation Trust Charitable Funds (charity number 1052366).
+The charity is registered with the Charity Commission as the South Tyneside and Sunderland NHS Foundation Trust Charitable Funds (charity number 1052366).

 Like all NHS charities we have multiple funds held within the charity, which are essentially mini charities within the main charity.
 Every ward and service will have at least one fund attached to it, money donated to a specific fund can only be spent on activity linked to that fund.
 For example, if you donate to our neonatal fund the money will only be used to improve the facilities and services on the neonatal unit and will not be used elsewhere.